Powerful 7.5 quake off New Caledonia triggers tsunami but no damage

 Island residents said the initial quake shook the walls of buildings and in places turned the sea foamy.

+Tsunami waves were recorded moving out from the epicentre, prompting people to flee to high ground.

-The Pacific Tsunami Warning Center initially warned waves of up to three metres (10 feet) could be expected and shallow quakes of that magnitude can be devastating.
+The Pacific Tsunami Warning Center initially warned surges of up to three metres (10 feet) could be expected and shallow quakes of that magnitude can be devastating.

-But the centre later reported waves measured by its monitors around the region only reached about 72 centimetres (2.4 feet).
+But the centre later reported waves measured by its monitors around the region only reached about 72 centimetres (2.4 feet) on the island of Tanna, Vanuatu.

 Civil defence officials in Noumea said tsunami waves hit parts of the Loyalty Islands and the Isle of Pines, but caused no damage.